basset/example-react-app/README.md

 2) Install the packages: `npm install`

-3) Checkout the original tag: `git checkout tags/build-1`
+3) Make sure you are on the master branch: `git checkout master`

 4) In the project directory run: `npm start`